ISCPIF/python-gargantext/INSTALL.md

     $ GARGANTEXT_CONF=/etc/gargantext/gargantext.ini make TARGET=prod

+You can specify path of PostgREST configuration the same way by setting POSTGREST_CONF environment variable.

 If everything is going well, you now have a clean virtualenv with every packages you need to run Gargantext, and a fresh configuration file.